-The goal of the Fellowship Training Program in Pediatric Infectious Diseases is to train clinician-investigators for careers in academic infectious diseases, with expertise in clinical infectious diseases, microbial pathogenesis, infection control, and epidemiology.
-Opportunities are available within the medical center for fellows interested in basic, translational, clinical or public health research.
+The goal of the ACGME accredited Pediatric Infectious Diseases Fellowship Program at Icahn School of Medicine at Mount Sinai is to train clinician-investigators for careers in academic infectious diseases, with expertise in clinical infectious diseases, microbial pathogenesis, infection control, antibiotic stewardship and epidemiology.
+Opportunities are available within the medical center for fellows interested in basic, translational or clinical research.

-Mount Sinai is a major tertiary care center with virtually all pediatric subspecialties represented.
-The hospital has a large pediatric solid organ transplant program, a busy pediatric hematology-oncology and stem cell transplant service, a state designated AIDS center, and a Global Health Center, among many other programs.
-Hospital based clinics and private practices in the area provide primary pediatric care to a large population of children in the Upper East Side and the East Harlem sections of Manhattan.
-Fellows also rotate through Elmhurst Medical Center in Queens, NY, which serves a large, very diverse recent immigrant population.
+Training takes place at Kravis Children’s Hospital, a major tertiary care center with virtually all pediatric subspecialties represented and situated within the campus of The Mount Sinai Hospital in Upper Manhattan.
+Among many other services, the hospital has a large pediatric solid organ transplant program, a busy pediatric hematology-oncology program, a stem cell transplant service, and an HIV program that cares for patients with HIV off all ages.
+Hospital based clinics and private practices in the area provide primary pediatric care to a large population of children throughout Manhattan.
+Fellows have the option to rotate through Elmhurst Medical Center in Queens, NY, which serves a large, very diverse, recent immigrant population.
 As a result, fellows are exposed to patients with a wide variety of underlying conditions and infectious complications, as well as to healthy children with more traditional, community acquired infections.
-The division also participates in an antibiotic monitoring program and an infection control program.
+The division also participates in an antibiotic stewardship program and an infection control program.

-The Division of Pediatric Infectious Diseases has a close working relationship with the Division of Infectious Diseases in the Samuel Bronfman Department of Medicine, the clinical microbiology laboratory, and the Department of Microbiology.
+The Division of Pediatric Infectious Diseases includes 3 full-time, board-certified pediatric infectious disease specialist, as well as voluntary faculty.
+We have a close working relationship with the Division of Adult Infectious Diseases, the Division of Sexually Transmitted and Infectious Diseases (Department Obstetrics, Gynecology and Reproductive Sciences), the Department of Microbiology, the Global Health and Emerging Pathogens Institute, and Mount Sinai Global Health, at Icahn School of Medicine at Mount Sinai, and with the Clinical Microbiology Laboratory at The Mount Sinai Hospital.
 There are several combined activities including joint conferences and journal clubs and the opportunity for pediatric fellows to rotate through the adult service and in the microbiology laboratory.

-Typically, the first year is spent primarily on the clinical service with some time dedicated to a rotation in the microbiology lab.
+Typically, the first year of training is spent primarily on the clinical service with some time dedicated to a rotation in the microbiology lab.
 During the first year, fellows also participate in a course covering major topics in infectious diseases, biostatistics, and clinical epidemiology.
-Towards the end of their first year, fellows will have the opportunity to meet with research mentors from our division or from other divisions or departments, and to choose a topic of research.
-At least one month during the first year is dedicated to research/reading and will facilitate selection of clinical or basic science research for the subsequent years.
-The second and third years are mostly dedicated to research activities, which are expected to result in publication of the fellow's work in a peer-reviewed journal.
+Also during the first year, fellows have the opportunity to meet with faculty from our division or from other divisions or departments, and to choose a topic of research and a mentor.
+The second and third years are mostly dedicated to research activities.

 Regularly scheduled conferences include: